 |Lucas Rebrovic grew up in rural Southwest Ohio, playing in the woods everyday.
 From a young age Lucas developed a passion for skills that enabled him to be outside with as little man-made “stuff” as possible.
 As a teenager this passion led him to begin experimenting with bow building, which quickly snowballed into a full-fledged desire to learn every primitive skill he could imagine.
 Lucas graduated the Wilderness Awareness School Residential Program and then earned his degree in Environmental Biology.
-He now resides in Carnation, Washington, where he continues to enjoy and learn from bow making, flint knapping, hide tanning, wild food harvesting, blacksmithing, and a multitude of other exciting outdoor living skills.
-We have been grateful to have Lucas as our lead instructor since 2013, teaching throughout the year and during the summer.
+He now resides in Duvall, Washington, where he continues to enjoy and learn from bow making, flint knapping, hide tanning, wild food harvesting, blacksmithing, and a multitude of other exciting outdoor living skills.
+Lucas has been our lead instructor for five amazing years.|